near/docs/docs/concepts/gas.md

 Once the transaction is processed, the related account is only charged for the gas that was used.
 Any leftover NEAR tokens are returned to the account.

-## A Useful Intuition
+## Useful Intuitions about Gas

+### Gas as an Estimate of CPU Time

 Estimating the amount of gas consumed by a transaction can be confusing to developers.
-While we are working hard to build tools to help with gas estimation, it's just hard to reason about impossibly large numbers at `10^12` to `10^15` magnitude.
-Internally, however, the _gas amount should match the CPU time that a typical node spends working on a function call_ in the Runtime.
+While we are working hard to build tools to help with gas estimation, it's still challenging to reason about impossibly large numbers like `10^12` and `10^15`.
+Internally, however, the _gas amount should closely correlate with the CPU time that a typical node spends working on a function call_ in the `Runtime`.

 When we originally estimated gas fees, **we used an estimate of `10^15` of gas for a `1 second` of wall time.**.